-For the period ended November 30, 2020
+For the year ended February 28, 2021

-The Management Discussion and Analysis ("MD&A") is an overview of the activities of Tres-Or Resources Ltd. (the "Company" or "Tres-Or") for the period ended November 30, 2020.
-The following should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements for the periods ended November 30, 2020 and 2019 and the related notes contained therein which have been prepared under International Financial Reporting Standards ("IFRS").
-The following should also be read in conjunction with the audited consolidated financial statements for the year ended February 29, 2020, and the notes attached thereto.
+The Management Discussion and Analysis ("MD&A") is an overview of the activities of Tres-Or Resources Ltd. (the "Company" or "Tres-Or") for the year ended February 28, 2021.
+The following should be read in conjunction with the Company's audited consolidated financial statements for the years ended February 28, 2021 and February 29, 2020 and the related notes contained therein which have been prepared under International Financial Reporting Standards ("IFRS").

 Additional information related to the Company is available for view on the SEDAR website at www.sedar.com.
 All financial information in the MD&A have been prepared in accordance with IFRS and all dollar amounts are quoted in Canadian dollars, the reporting and functional currency of the Company, except where noted.
-The effective date of this Management Discussion & Analysis is January 25, 2021.
+The effective date of this Management Discussion & Analysis is June 24, 2021.